fschulze/devpi/doc/userman/devpi_commands.rst

                             none
       --tox-args toxargs    extra command line arguments for tox. e.g.
                             --toxargs="-c othertox.ini"
-      --detox, -d           (experimental) run tests concurrently in multiple processes using the detox tool (which must be installed)
       --no-upload           Skip upload of tox results
       --index INDEX         index to get package from, defaults to current index.
                             Either just the NAME, using the current user,